 A brokered CD has several key differences that any prospective investor should know.
-Brokered CDs can be purchased at new issue through an online brokerage, and will usually have a small commission charge.
+Brokered CDs can be purchased as a new issue through an online brokerage, and will usually have a small commission charge.
 They’re typically available with a minimum investment of $1,000 and are available in $1,000 increments.
 Some brokered CD products may not offer FDIC protection, so it pays to check first before buying.

 If you need to close the CD for some reason, you’ll have to sell it into the market, like you would with a bond or stock.
 Therefore, you may not receive the full value for the CD, if interest rates have risen.
 On the other hand, if rates have fallen, you may realize a higher-than-expected gain.

 But if you hold to maturity, you’ll receive the contractually agreed on payments and full value.
 Those buying a brokered CD will want to look at the commissions in order to minimize costs.

-Then if you’re ready to invest with the robo-adviser, you can move money to a fee-charging investment account and get started.
-A robo-adviser is an excellent choice for cash savings.
+You can get an account set up quickly, and easily move money around to different accounts.
+Then if you’re ready to invest with the robo-advisor, you can move money to a fee-charging investment account and get started.
+A robo-advisor is an excellent choice for cash savings.

 Make sure you choose the best brokerage for you